puandpuonly1/Optimize/README.txt

-If not optimize, contact IG: miyxotkem
+contact IG: miyxotkem for more info